raspiblitz/raspiblitz/FAQ.md

 Then give LND some time to rescan the blockchain.
 In the end you will have restored your funding wallet.
 You maybe need to wait for your old channel counter parts to force close the old channels until you see the coins back displayed.

+*Important: If you see a zero balance for on-chain funds after restoring from seed ... see details discussed [here](https://github.com/rootzoll/raspiblitz/issues/278)*

 ### 2) LND Channel State Backup

 This second option is very very risky and can lead to complete loss of funds.
 And it olny can work, if you can still access the HDD content of your failing RaspiBlitz.
 It should only be used if you lost your cypher seed for the option above, forgot your cypher seed encryption password or your old channel counter parts are offline, too.